Onalb1411/Automobile-Dataset-Analysis/README.md

 * list the columns after the conversion

 ### 3. Standardize data
  * `Standardization` is the process of transforming data into a common format, allowing for meaningful comparison.
 In my dataset, the fuel consumption columns "city-mpg" and "highway-mpg" are represented by mpg (miles per gallon) unit.
 Assume we are developing an application in a country that accepts the fuel consumption with L/100km standard.
-* We will need to apply data transformation to transform mpg into L/100km.
-* The formula for unit conversion is: L/100km = 235 / mpg
+We will need to apply data transformation to transform mpg into L/100km.
+The formula for unit conversion is: L/100km = 235 / mpg

 ### 4. Normalize data
 * `Normalization` is the process of transforming values of several variables into a similar range
 *  I, for example, scaled the columns "length", "width" and "height".
-        * Target: would like to normalize those variables so their value ranges from 0 to 1
-        * Approach: replace original value by (original value)/(maximum value)
+I normalized these variables so their value ranges from 0 to 1.
+Approach: replace original value by (original value)/(maximum value)

 ### 5. Binning
 * `Binning` is a process of transforming continuous numerical variables into discrete categorical 'bins' for grouped analysis.